Peak viewing this weekend for Perseid Meteor Shower - NewsBreak

 Peak viewing this weekend for Perseid Meteor Shower

-NASHVILLE, Tenn. ( WKRN ) — The peak viewing window for this year’s Perseid Meteor Shower is now through August 13th.
+NASHVILLE, Tenn.
+(WKRN) — The peak viewing window for this year’s Perseid Meteor Shower is now through August 13.

 The shower forms after Earth passes through various materials like dust and rock that were left behind from the comet Swift-Tuttle, last seen near Earth in 1992.